-This ALUCP addresses compatibility issues involving the Rio Vista Airport.
-Solano ALUC has also adopted separate airport land use compatibility plans for Nut Tree Airport and Travis Air Force Base (AFB), both important aviation facilities within Solano County.
-The Airport Influence Area (AIA) of Travis AFB encompasses the entire Solano County boundaries; therefore, the Rio Vista AIA) is located within the AIA of Travis AFB.
-Specifically, the AIA for Rio Vista Airport is located entirely within Compatibility Zone D of the Travis AFB Land Use Compatibility Plan (LUCP).
-In cases like this, where influence areas of two airports overlap, both compatibility plans apply.
-As referenced later in Table 1, Chapter 4, and Section 5.6, this document indicates where compatibility issues and standards presented in the Travis AFB LUCP may apply and where additional review of that document is needed.
+This ALUCP addresses land use compatibility issues involving the Rio Vista Airport.
+The Solano County ALUC has also adopted separate ALUCPs for Nut Tree Airport and Travis Air Force Base (AFB), both important aviation facilities within the county.
+The Airport Influence Area (AIA) for Travis AFB encompasses the entirety of Solano County; therefore, the Rio Vista AIA is located within the AIA of Travis AFB.
+Specifically, the AIA for Rio Vista Airport is located entirely within Compatibility Zone D of the Travis AFB AIA.
+In cases where the AIAs of two airports overlap both compatibility plans apply.
+This document indicates where compatibility issues and standards presented in the Travis AFB Land Use Compatibility Plan (LUCP) may apply and where additional review of that document is needed (see Table 1 in Chapter 3, Chapter 4, and Section 5.6).
+Descriptions of provisions of the Travis AFB LUCP are described in this Rio Vista ALUCP for the convenience of the reader and are not separately adopted by this Rio Vista ALUCP.